 - Is it up to date with industry changes?

 Compared to an RCM service, a billing software can be a much more cost-effective option for practices of any size, as long as the person using it—whether that’s a dedicated biller or a practice owner or manager—is well-informed on the ins and outs of rehab therapy billing.

 Conversely, many practices opt to outsource their billing to a third party.
-This can be pricey—as we explain here, most billing services “charge a percentage of collections (typically 6-12%), which means the more money you bring in, the more you pay out”—but if you don’t have access to an experienced, knowledgeable biller, the benefits may outweigh the costs.
+This can be pricey—as we explain in this post, most billing services “charge a percentage of collections (typically 6-12%), which means the more money you bring in, the more you pay out”—but if you don’t have access to an experienced, knowledgeable biller, the benefits may outweigh the costs.
 When we conducted our most recent State of Rehab Therapy industry survey, we found that smaller practices were far more likely to outsource their billing than larger practices.
 Of the respondents who said they outsourced their billing, more than 80% were from clinics with fewer than 20 providers.
 That’s probably because outsourcing not only takes some pressure off owners of practices with one or two other therapists (or practices where the owner is the only therapist), but also offers some peace of mind by providing a team of billing and coding experts who handle all things RCM (including payment collections) so therapists can focus on treating patients.

 That said, having less direct oversight of your RCM process can mean you’re less aware of what’s happening on the billing end.
 Good communication with your billing team can keep you informed, but you’ll ultimately be beholden to their work schedule.
 On top of that, if a third party handles your billing, you’re probably one of many accounts being serviced by your billing specialist.
 On the other hand, keeping your billing in-house means having your biller’s undivided attention.
 (If you’re still wondering whether outsourced billing is the best option for your practice, take this quiz.)